isabella232/document-services.en/help/usecases/reviews.md

   } );
 ```

 Finally, add a link in the main index.html web page to this /finalize endpoint.
-This enables users to download the result of the document workflow.
+This links enables users to download the result of the document workflow.

 ```
 <a href="/finalize">Download final PDF</a>